williamdemeo/Math165-Spring2015/README.md

 Academic Honesty
 ----------------
 Cheating will not be tolerated.
-Violations of this policy will be referred to and dealt with by the ISU Office of Academic Integrity, in a  manner consistent with university regulations, which range from a warning to expulsion from the university.
+Violations of this policy will be referred to and dealt with by the ISU Office of Judicial Affairs, in a  manner consistent with university regulations, which range from a warning to expulsion from the university.